Cosmian/kms/enclave/README.md

 ### Emulate

-The KMS docker is openly-published in order any KMS users to check the authenticity of the running code against the open-sourced code on Cosmian github.
+The KMS docker is openly published so that KMS users can check the integrity of the running code against the open-source code on [*Cosmian* Github](https://github.com/Cosmian).

 To do so, the user needs to compute the `MR_ENCLAVE` and needs to compare it to the one returned by the running KMS.
 Using `--emulation` param, the KMS docker can locally compute `MR_ENCLAVE`.
 Just start it as follow from any kind of machine: